boopathi/pastebin/README.md

 + `git clone git://github.com/boopathi/pastebin.git`
 + `cd pastebin`
 + `source set_env.sh` #Sets the environment
-+ `make && make serve`
++ `make && make install`
 + `./bin/pb` (or) just `pb`, as `./bin/` will be in your `$PATH`

 ## Contributing

-+ Clone the repository, make changes and `make serve && ./bin/pb` to re-compile the source and run the server
++ Clone the repository, make changes and `make install && ./bin/pb` to re-compile the source and run the server